narkisr/learn-you-some-sec/Slides.md

 ---
 ### The plan

-* Y?
+* Motivation
 * Framework of thought
 * The Attacker mindset
-* Protecting
+* Protection guidelines
 * Passwords, secrets and lies
 * Seconomics

 ---

-# Y?
+# Motivation

+* The increased adoption of an online services
+* Sophistication of online attacks
+* Folks rely on us

 Note:

-Motivation:

-* The increased use of an online persona in the last decades

-* The increased sophistication of online attacks

 We aim to provide the following: